nioo-knaw/epiGBS2/README.md

 		- min-MQ: Minimum mapping quality for an alignment to be used, default 0
 		- min-BQ: Minimum base quality for a base to be considered, default 15

 - Make a barcode file: The barcode file is tab-delimited and contains at least the following columns: Flowcell, Lane, Barcode_R1, Barcode_R2, Sample, ENZ_R1, ENZ_R2, Wobble_R1, Wobble_R2.
 All other fields are optional.
+Make sure that the sample name does not only contain numbers but also letters.
 If you prepare the barcode file in Excel, make sure that no `^M` are present after uploading the file to the Linux server.
 You can check this by opening the barcode file with `cat -A barcode.tsv` on a Linux server.
 You can remove the `^M` with `sed -e "s/^M//" filename > newfilename`.
 To enter ^M, type CTRL-V, then CTRL-M. That is, hold down the CTRL key then press V and M in succession.

 ```
 # barcodes.tsv